Noise Levels in 78023, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Eastern 78023 sounds about 77% louder than Northern 78023 to the human ear, a 8.2 dBA gap.
+To the human ear, noise in southeastern 78023 sounds about 256% louder than in northern 78023, a 18.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 16 do you need to be?